ranzigh/Baupysik-Bibliothek/README.md

 *** This project is in german, because the laws on energy efficiency this is referring to only apply to Germany ***

-## Monatsbilanz zum Heizwärmebedarf nach 4108
+## Monatsbilanz zum Heizwärmebedarf nach DIN 4108-2

 ### Zweck
 Diese in Python programmierte Berechnung des Transmissionswärmeverlusts und des Heizwärmebedarfs soll es ermöglichen, Energieeffizienzberatung für Machine Learning und Data Science Anwendungen verfügbar zu machen.